French rugby league system: Super League

 As of 2022 France has two teams competing on the British Super League – Catalans Dragons and Toulouse Olympique.
 There is no automatic promotion and relegation between Super League and French domestic leagues, and Transitions between the leagues is done by Application to the Rugby Football League.
-Catalans Dragons have been a Super League team since their application was approved ahead of the 2006 season, whereas Toulouse will play from the 2022 season after gaining promotion from the lower British divisions.
+Catalans Dragons have been a Super League team since their application was approved ahead of the 2006 season, whereas Toulouse played in the 2022 season after gaining promotion from the lower British divisions, however were relegated the season after.
+Toulouse regained promotion in for 2026.
 PSG also competed in Super League for two seasons between 1996 and 1997.

 Championship

 Toulouse Olympique are the only French team to have played in the Championship, playing two seasons in 2009 and 2010, before rejoining the French league system.
 They spent a further five years between 2017 and 2021, after reapplication to the British rugby league system saw them enter at League 1.
-They spent one year in the British third division, and were promoted to the Super League following winning the 2021 Million Pound Game.
-They were relegated in 2022.
+They spent one year in the British third division, and were promoted to the Super League following winning the 2021 Championship Grand Final, which they repeated in 2025.